Decomposing groups by codimension-1 subgroups: Applications

 \begin{cor} Let $G$ be a finitely generated group.
 Suppose $H$ is a finite-height codimension-1 subgroup.
 If every action of $H$ on a CAT(0) cube complex has a global fixed point, in particular, if $H$ satisfies Kazhdan's property (T), then $G$ splits over a subgroup commensurable with a subgroup of $H$. \end{cor} \begin{proof} Let $A$ be an $H$-proper $H$-almost invariant subset of $G$ satisfying $HA=A$ and let $X_A$ be its dual cube complex.
 Let $J$ denote the oriented hyperplane stabilised by $H$.
 Since $J$ is a CAT(0) cube complex, by our assumption $H$ fixes a point on $J$.
 Then by Lemma 2.5 of \cite{S2}, there is an $H$-proper $H$-almost invariant subset $B$ satisfying $HBH=B$.
 Corollary \ref{cor_all} (i) then implies that $G$ splits over a subgroup commensurable with a subgroup of $H$. \end{proof}

-Recall that for a subgroup $H$ of $G$, bounded packing says that for any given constant $D\geq 0$, there is a bound on the number of distinct right $H$-cosets in $G$ that are pairwise distance at most $D$ apart.
+Let $G$ be a countable group with a proper, left invariant metric.
+A subgroup $H$ of $G$, has {\it bounded packing} in $G$ (with respect to the given metric) if for any given constant $D\geq 0$, there is a bound on the number of distinct right $H$-cosets in $G$ that are pairwise distance at most $D$ apart \cite[Definition 2.1]{HW1}.
 We do not need to delve into the definition of bounded packing.
-For our purposes, it suffices to know the following properties.
+For our purposes, it suffices to know that the bounded packing of $H$ in $G$ is independent of the choice of proper, left invariant metric on $G$ \cite[Lemma 2.2]{HW1} and that the following properties hold.

 \begin{prop}[{\cite[Proposition 2.7]{HW1}}] Let $G$ be a countable group.
 Suppose $H$ and $K$ are subgroups with bounded packing in $G$.
 Then $H\cap K$ has bounded packing in $H$, $K$ and $G$.\end{prop}